-Roofing including roof space Repair category 2 Notes Roof tiling, where viewed from ground level, appears to have been laid to generally even courses with no obvious significant defects noted.
-However, a slight accumulation of moss growth was noted on the tiling, and vegetation of this type has been known to retain moisture which could subsequently be directed back into the building fabric.
-The manufacturers of concrete roof tiles expect that they will have a life span of around 40-50 years.
+Roofing including roof space Repair category 2 Notes Roof tiling, where viewed from ground level, appears to have been laid to generally even courses however general weathering and deterioration/chipped ridge tiling/pointing was noted.
+The manufacturers of modern roof tiles expect that a roof tile will normally last for approximately 40-50 years.
 This should be taken into consideration having regard to the age of this property.
-It should be fully appreciated that a flat roof, even when new does have a limited life and always requires regular and careful ongoing maintenance to ensure it remains in a wind and watertight condition.

 Rainwater fittings

-Repair category 1
+Repair category 2

-Notes No significant disrepair was noted to the rainwater goods.
-It will however be appreciated that the inspection was carried out during dry weather conditions.
+Notes The rainwater fittings are corroded and may be leaking in places.
+Defective rainwater goods can lead to serious defects in other parts of the property if not repaired.
+It will be appreciated that the inspection was carried out during dry weather conditions.
 Sometimes defects in rainwater goods are only apparent during, or after heavy rainfall.